Ron's specialty I'm quoting now, Ron Clain's specialty is the whole of government and especially transportation.

 Yep.

-Her responsibilities as assistant secretary of health and human services span public health, global health, and homeland security.
+Her responsibilities as Assistant Secretary of Health and Human Services span public health, global health, and homeland security.

-A profile of this woman, Dr. Nicole Lurie, quoted her as saying, quote, I have responsibility for getting the nation prepared for public health emergencies, whether naturally occurring disasters or man-made, as well as for helping it respond and recover.
+A profile of this woman, Dr. Nicole Lurie, quoted her as saying, I have responsibility for getting the nation prepared for public health emergencies, whether naturally occurring disasters or man-made, as well as for helping it respond and recover.

 It's a pretty significant undertaking, close quote.

-Still another references her as the highest ranking federal official in charge of preparing the nation to face such health crises as earthquakes, hurricanes, terror attacks, and pandemic influenza.
+Still another references her as the highest-ranking federal official in charge of preparing the nation to face such health crises as earthquakes, hurricanes, terror attacks, and pandemic influenza.

-Now you might be wondering why the person in charge of all this is a name you're not familiar with.
+Now, you might be wondering why the person in charge of all this is a name you're not familiar with.

-Apart from a discussion of Casey's comments on how we don't need any Bolazar because we already have one, a Google news search for Nicole Lurie's name at the time of writing brings up nothing in the last hour, nothing in the last 24 hours, not even the last week.
+Well, apart from a discussion of another woman mentioned in the story, Casey, apart from a discussion of Casey's comments on how we don't need any bolazar because we already have one, a Google news search for Nicole Lurie's name at the time of writing brings up nothing in the last hour, nothing in the last 24 hours, not even in the last week.

 You have to go back to mid-September for a few brief mentions of her name in minor publications.